nhsconnect/digital-referrals/pages/assure/assure_agreements.md

 #### Upgrade Schedule

-The upgrade schedule shall be published on the [NHS Health Developer Network Ecosystem](https://developer.nhs.uk/library/systems/e-rs/).
+The upgrade schedule shall be published on the [Forward notices for the e-Referral APIs](https://developer.nhs.uk/apis/e-Referrals/forward_notices.html) webpage.

 ### Transparency Policy